wme7/LaTeX_beamer/README.md

 LaTex Beamer module's sample files and figures:

 ## Goal:
-To build a simple presentation to become familiar with:
+To build a simple presentation that helps us become familiar with:
 - S1 : Title page,
 - S1 : Outline page,
 - S1 : Frame with a figures,